marius311/boinc-server-docker/README.md

 ```bash
 bin/boinc2docker_create_work.py python:alpine python -c "print('Hello BOINC')"
 ```

+Now you can connect a BOINC client the server and run this job.
+Note that to run these types of Docker-based jobs, the client computer will need 64bit [Virtualbox](https://www.virtualbox.org/wiki/Downloads) installed and "virtualization" enabled in the BIOS.

 If your job has output files, have the container write them in `/root/shared/results` and they are automatically returned to the server when the job is done.